-Natural stone tile backsplashes such as granite have become more popular in recent years.
-Take the style of your room into account when you’re picking stones to complement your décor.
+Natural stone tile backsplashes such as granite have recently become more popular.
+Take the style of your room into account when you’re picking stones to complement your decor.
 Choose warmer-colored stones for a more European look.
-Cooler-colored ones that have a very minimalist feel.
+Cooler-colored ones have a very minimalist feel.

 Artificial stone or veneer stone reduces the amount of stress on your wall, as it’s lighter.
 Sandstone tile is another excellent option.